kens-visuals/time-tracking-dashboard/README.md

-# Frontend Mentor - PROJECT NAME solution
+# Frontend Mentor - Time Tracking Dashboard Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Time Tracking Dashboard Challenge on Frontend Mentor](PROJECT LINK).

 ## Table of contents